KaiCee2010/python-challenge/README.md

 The main.py file in the PyPoll folder performs the following code:
 * Reads the file into a reader
-* Adds data from the reader into a list of dictionaries and also create a unique list of candidates
+* Adds data from the reader into a list of dictionaries and creates a unique list of candidates
 * Grab the total amount of votes
-* Loop through the candidates names then loop through the election data to calculate votes.
+* Loop through the candidates' names then loop through the election data to calculate votes.
 After calculating votes, add candidate name, vote totals and percentage of votes to a list of dictionaries.
 * Sort the list of vote results in descending order
 * Prints the following results to the screen and writes them to a file in the analysis folder:
     * Total votes